xychcz/S3Fit/manuals/basic_usage.md

 and the blurring of neighboring line doublets (e.g., broad components of [OIII]4960 and [OIII]5008 doublets).
 > [!TIP]
 > In the above example, the extinction for `'outflow_2'` and `'BLR'` is set to a arbitrarily fixed value `[0, None, 'fix']`
 > since only Hα is used among Balmer lines for those components.
+> The electron density is also fixed to a typical value, 10<sup>2</sup> cm<sup>-3</sup>,
+> since the flux ratios of used lines are not sensitive to electron density.

 If `model_config['el']['use_pyneb']` is set to `True`, S<sup>3</sup>Fit can use [PyNeb](http://research.iac.es/proyecto/PyNeb/)